CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance.md

         ```

         {{<notice note>}}
-The use of <code>netq-latest</code> in this example means that a <code>get</code> to the repository always retrieves the latest version of NetQ, even in the case where a major version update has been made.
-If you want to keep the repository on a specific version - such as <code>netq-3.1</code> - use that instead.
+The use of <code>netq-latest</code> in this example means that a <code>get</code> to the repository always retrieves the latest version of NetQ; this applies even for major version updates.
+If you want to keep the repository on a specific version &mdash; such as <code>netq-4.0</code> &mdash; use that instead.
         {{</notice>}}

 6. Install Python.